METACRYPT12/pico_WeatherStation/README.md

 ### Hardware

 BMP 180: It is an I2C based implementation of hardware used to detect Temperature, Pressure and Altitude.
+(Default: SDA = GPIO14 SCL = GPIO15)
 DHT11: It uses 1-Wire protocol to report Temperature and Humidity.
+(Default: DATA = GPIO28)
 Raspberry Pi Pico W: A Pi Pico with WiFi module is used to connect to the internet and process data.

 ### Software